avalanche-strategy/D2D/README.md

 The processor follows these steps:
 1. **Segmentation**: Divides the transcript into question-response pairs.
-2. **Summarization**: Summarize the questions in the transcript and guideline questions.
+2. **Summarization**: Summarizes the questions in the transcript and guideline questions.
 3. **Embedding**: Uses a SentenceTransformer model to embed summarized questions in the transcript and guideline questions.
 4. **Matching**: Matches segments to guideline questions via cosine similarity.
 5. **Summarization**: Summarizes matched segments using an LLM.